Overview

 3

-This course introduces students to various enterprise and industrial wireless protocol standards and exploitation techniques.
-The lab will focus on using offensive and defensive wireless tools to harden systems in various environments.
+This course provides students with a solid introduction to a variety of enterprise and industrial wireless protocol standards and exploitation techniques.
+The lab will focus on the use of offensive and defensive wireless tools to harden systems in a variety of environments.

 Pre-requisites: